pratika07/Newtodolist/README.md

 -HTML CSS and Javascript Django template are used in frontend

--Python-Django is used for backend
+-Python (Django) is used for backend

 # How Does it look like?